xtgg4310/AquaScan/README.md

 * pre_sonar.py: denoise sonar images and detect objects on the sonar image.
 * pre_sonar_opt: optimize the dynamic object detection with binary search.
 This function is suitable for shallow pools and noisy environments.

-Denoising and object detection contains both static noise remove(remove noise caused by poolsides and wall reflection which may be localized outside the wall).
+Denoising and object detection contain both static noise removal (remove noise caused by poolsides and wall reflection, which may be localized outside the wall).

 Before using the function for your collected data, you should configure the data_remove and remove_line in the pre_sonar(_opt).
 Data_remove means removing the areas of the background signals.
 Remove_line means removing the swimming lanes.